Video of UP Police officer demanding bribe goes viral, Akhilesh Yadav targets Adityanath government

 After an old video of an Uttar Pradesh police officer allegedly demanding a bribe from a businessman was widely shared on social media on Sunday, Samajwadi Party chief Akhilesh Yadav questioned the Adityanath-led government’s claims of having “zero tolerance” for crime in the state.

-The Indian Police Service officer seen in the video has been identified as Anirudh Singh, who is currently posted in Varanasi, reported PTI.
+The Indian Police Service officer seen in the video has been identified as Anirudh Singh, who is currently posted in Meerut, reported PTI.
 On Sunday, the Uttar Pradesh Police claimed that the video of Singh was over two years old.
+Singh was posted in Varanasi when the video was shot, reports said.

 “After this video of an IPS demanding money in UP, will the bulldozers change their course towards him or will the BJP government get rid of the matter by adding one more name to the list of absconding IPS?”
 Yadav asked on Twitter.